seanreed1111/sql-recipes/recipes.md

 The OVER clause starts by instructing SQL to perform the calculations based on the order of the formatted ORDER_DATE field—that’s what ORDER BY TO_CHAR(ORDER_DATE, 'MM') achieves—effectively ordering the calculations by the values 02 to 12 (remember, there’s no data for January 1999 in the database).
 Finally, and most importantly, the ROWS element tells SQL the size of the window of rows over which it should calculate the driving OLAP aggregate functions.
 In our case, that means over how many months should the ORDER_TOTAL values be SUMmed and then averaged.
 Our recipe instructs SQL to use the results FROM the third-last row through to the current row.
 This is one interpretation of three- month rolling average, though technically it’s actually generating an average over four months.
 If what you want is really a three-month average —the last two months plus the current month—you’d change the ROWS BETWEEN element to read rows BETWEEN 2 preceding and current row
 This brings up an interesting point.
-This recipe asSUMes you want a rolling average computed over historic data.
+This recipe assumes you want a rolling average computed over historic data.
 But some business requirements call for a rolling window to track trends based on data not only prior to a point in time, but also after that point.
 For instance, we might want to use a three-month window but base it on the previous, current, and following months.
 The next version of the recipe shows exactly this ability of the windowing function, with the key changes in bold.

 SELECT to_char(order_date, 'MM') as OrderMonth, SUM(order_total) as MonthTotal, AVG(SUM(order_total)) over (ORDER BY to_char(order_date, 'MM')